 Addiction treatment programs can be confusing.
 What’s the difference between residential and inpatient treatment?
 Are day treatment and partial day treatment programs the same thing?
-Is detoxification built into inpatient treatment or is it totally separate?
-There are so many questions a person may have about addiction treatment, so we’re going to answer at least one of them by giving you a brief tutorial on partial hospitalization treatment at Malvern Institute.
+Is detoxification considered inpatient treatment or is it totally separate?
+There are many questions a person may have about addiction treatment, so we’re going to answer at least one of them by giving you a tutorial on partial hospitalization treatment at Malvern Institute.

 What is a Partial Hospitalization Program?